segmentio/segment-docs/src/connections/storage/data-lakes/comparison.md

 ## Duplicates

-Segment's [99% guarantee of no duplicates](/docs/guides/duplicate-data/) for data within a 24 hour look-back window applies to data in Data Lakes and Warehouses.
+Segment's [99% guarantee of no duplicates](/docs/guides/duplicate-data/) for data within a 24 hour look-back window applies to data in Segment Data Lakes and Warehouses.

+> note "Deduplication is not supported for the Azure Data Lakes public beta"
+> Deduplication is not currently supported for the Azure Data Lakes public beta.
+For more information about Azure Data Lakes, see the [Data Lakes overview documentation](/docs/connections/storage/data-lakes/index/#how-azure-data-lakes-works).

 [Warehouses](/docs/guides/duplicate-data/#warehouse-deduplication) and [Data Lakes](/docs/guides/duplicate-data/#data-lake-deduplication) also have a secondary deduplication system to further reduce the volume of duplicates to ensure clean data in your Warehouses and Data Lakes.